Principled analysis of crossover designs: causal effects, efficient estimation, and robust inference: Simulation studies

+Because the model uses a single parameter to represent the treatment effect, we evaluate the estimator of $\beta$ with respect to $\tau_1$, $\tau_2(A)$, and $\tau_2(B)$.
+Similarly, we evaluate the estimator of $\lambda$ with respect to $\tau_2^1(A)$ and $\tau_2^1(B)$.
+Figure~\ref{fig::sim-lme} presents the results.
+The estimators are biased under Scenarios (a) and (b), whereas the biases are centered around zero under Scenario (c).
+This pattern is consistent with the fact that the linear mixed-effects model implicitly imposes a common treatment effect across periods and treatment histories.

 To assess the variance estimators, we construct 95\% confidence intervals using the estimated variances and compute empirical coverage rates across simulations.
 Table~\ref{tab::coverage}(I) shows these rates.
 Since $\tau_2^1(A)$ and $\tau_2^1(B)$ are set to zero in Scenarios (b) and (c), the coverage for these effects is expected to be 1.
 For the other estimands, the coverage is also close to 1, reflecting the conservative nature of the variance estimators.
 The degree of conservativeness depends on the amount of heterogeneity in individual causal effects.
+We also consider an unweighted restricted least squares estimator, which replaces the estimated weights with the identity matrix.
+Table~\ref{tab::coverage-constant}(I) reports the corresponding coverage rates, which are similar to those in Table~\ref{tab::coverage}(I).
+Finally, Table~\ref{tab::coverage-lme}(I) reports the coverage rates for estimators based on a linear mixed-effects model, which exhibit substantial undercoverage in Scenarios (a) and (b).